 Enter… the lightsaber fruit roll-up!!
 DA DA DAAAAA!!
 Incredibly simple to make and incredibly healthy and delicious, these are sure to be a big hit in your galaxy.
 Plus they’re space traveller approved, all dehydrated and stuff.

-- In a pot, gently simmer 4 cups of frozen raspberries until the mixture is the consistency of apple sauce.
+- In a pot over medium heat, gently simmer raspberries until the mixture is the consistency of apple sauce.

-- On a baking tray, spread the mixture on baking paper to about 5mm in thickness.
+- On a baking tray, spread the mixture onto baking paper to about 5mm in thickness.